 The pistachio créme brûlée was the sweet spot.
 I was fascinated by such a small detail as the tiny flowers among the roasted pistachios.

 The three-course menu sells for CZK 495 (about 20 EUR), the two-course menu for CZK 395 (about 16 EUR).
 Considering the prices you can eat at nearby restaurants in the centre and the quality you get here, I find this offer great and unbeatable.

 The interior of the restaurant V Zátiší feels very elegant, with comfortable chairs where one can sit back and enjoy a gastronomic experience.
-The restaurant received a Michelin recommendation in 2022, but at the same time it doesn’t feel overly formal.
+The restaurant received a Michelin recommendation in 2022, so is one of the Czech Michelin restaurants, but at the same time it doesn’t feel overly formal.
 The staff is very friendly and reservations can easily be made on-line.
 If you haven’t been to Zátiší yet, think about visiting.
 You will not be disappointed.